royasutton/openscad-amu/docs/README.md

 documentation.
 You can start from a ready-made template created by the [bootstrap], then customize as needed.

-Please see the GitHub source [repository] for setup instructions.
+See the GitHub source [repository] for setup instructions.

 Example